 Today I’m revealing a new crochet pattern for these very pleasing inter-linked rings, and in addition to just the pattern, I have also created a complete kit to make it super-easy for you to run these up.

-Scroll down for the pattern links and a launch discount!
+Scroll down for the pattern download links!

 These interlocking rings make a fascinating tactile toy for a baby or small child or I’m sure you can think of many other uses!

 My linked rings crochet pattern takes you step-by-step through making the design in your choice of one, two, three or four colours.

 Made in DK (light worsted-weight) yarn with a 3.5mm (US: E/4) crochet hook, each ring is about 9cm (3.5 inches) in diameter, but you can always make them larger or smaller by varying your yarn and hook.

 If you’d like a head start, or to offer this as a gift to a new parent or grand-parent, I have created a kit with 100% organic cotton yarn (hurrah!) and natural wool stuffing.
 Choose the four-colour combination you prefer.

 The kit includes a blunt-tipped yarn needle and (optionally) a lovely bamboo hook.
 Also included is a recycled gift tag should you want to give the finished article as a gift.